AWS CDK vs Terraform: The Complete 2026 Comparison

 4. Learn about bootstrapping: AWS CDK Bootstrap: The Why and the How

-5. Explore project structure best practices: Optimize your AWS CDK Project Structure for Growth
+5. Explore project structure: Optimize your AWS CDK Project Structure for Growth

 If you're choosing Terraform: